Some Enchanted Evening (The Simpsons): Production

-Even though this episode aired as the last episode of the first season, it was the first episode in production and was intended to be the first episode to air from the half-hour show.
-The series is a spin-off from The Tracey Ullman Show in which the family already appeared in a series of animated one-minute shorts.
+Even though this episode aired as the season finale of the first season, it was the first episode in production and was intended to be the first episode to air from the half-hour show.
+The Simpsons is a spin-off from The Tracey Ullman Show in which the family already appeared in a series of animated one-minute shorts.
 The characters were already created, but had to be further developed in order to carry a half-hour show.
 The episode was therefore meant as an introduction to the characters.
 The Simpsons creator Matt Groening and writer/producer Sam Simon (of such television series as Cheers) wrote the script for the episode.
 Both Groening and Simon are credited with developing the series, along with executive producer James L. Brooks.
 The name "Ms. Botz" was based on a real person who had once babysat Groening.

 The episode was first directed by Kent Butterworth.
-Klasky-Csupo, the animation studio that produced the earlier Simpsons shorts, was in charge of the animation, with one exception.
+Klasky Csupo, the animation studio that produced the earlier Simpsons shorts, was in charge of the animation, with one exception.
 During the years of producing the shorts, everything was created in-house.
 As a budgetary consideration, production was subcontracted to South Korean animation studio AKOM.
 While character and background layout was done in Los Angeles, inbetweening, coloring and filming is done by the overseas studio.
 A debacle erupted when this episode, the first to return from Korea, was screened in front of the production staff at the Gracie Films bungalow.
 Brooks' initial reaction to the animation was "This is shit."
 Afterward the room almost cleared.
-A heated argument ensued between Brooks and Klasky-Csupo animation studio head Gabor Csupo, who denied there was anything wrong with the animation and suggested that the real problem was the quality of the show's writing.
+A heated argument ensued between Brooks and Klasky-Csupo animation studio head Gábor Csupó, who denied there was anything wrong with the animation and suggested that the real problem was the quality of the show's writing.

 The producers felt the animation did not exhibit a distinct style envisioned for the show.
 At the time, there were only a few choices for animation style; usually, animators would follow the styles of Disney, Warner Bros., or Hanna-Barbera.
 Disney and Warner Bros. cartoons tended to be set in pliable universes in which the characters and environments seemed to be made of rubber.
 By contrast, the showrunners wanted a realistic environment in which the characters and objects could not do anything that was not possible in the real world, but one example of AKOM's early work was their animation of doors with the rubber effect that they wanted to avoid.
 Meanwhile, Hanna-Barbera's style relied on exaggerated sound effects, which they did not want to use either.